-Golden Alexander (Zizia aptera) is a good native alternative to bishop weed.
+Golden Alexander (Zizia aptera) is a good native alternative to bishop's weed.
 Zizia's flowers are yellow instead of white, but when the plants are not flowering, distinguishing them can be tricky.

-- Both plants have compound leaves (more than one leaf on a stem), but the patterns are different. - Zizia plants form defined clumps, whereas bishop weed plants grow together to form a mass or mat. - The roots of bishop weed are WHITE; Zizia roots are brown.
+- Both plants have compound leaves (more than one leaf on a stem), but the patterns are different. - Zizia plants form defined clumps, whereas individual bishop's weed plants grow together to form a mass or mat. - The roots of bishop's weed are WHITE; Zizia roots are brown.

-Bishop weed - longer leaf stalks.
+Bishop's weed - longer leaf stalks, not all leaf sets have three leaves. --